 This leads many people to believe that the ability to see auras is a product of this mixture of the senses.
 If an individual can see the music they play, why can’t they see the color of energy surrounding the human form?
 The ability to see these things makes seeing auras a simple task, wouldn’t you think?

 In an article published in the scientific journal Consciousness and Cognition, professors of the Department of Experimental Psychology of the University of Granada, Oscar Iborra, and Luis Pastor proposed the first scientific explanation for the multicolored energy field that surrounds living beings and is invisible for ordinary people.

-Suppose most “powers” are just those unlocked portions we here so much about, you know, the unchartered territories of the mind.
+Suppose most “powers” are just those unlocked portions we hear so much about, you know, the unchartered territories of the mind.
 That would certainly explain so much.
 It could be that people who can see auras simply have unusual brains and there is nothing supernatural or paranormal about it.